mace-cream/slurm-test-env/client.md

 ## DNS local daemon

 The dns is controled by `systemd-resolved` daemon, which reads the configuration file `resolved.conf`.
 There are many files with the same name on the system.
-For example, `/run/systemd/resolve/resolv.conf` is a dynamically generated file.
+To refresh DNS after changing configuration of `network-manager`.
+This daemon can be restarted.